The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

 Kiks + Jack’s example: We chained a length that was equal to 21 inches and 65 chains.
 We increase this to 66 chains so that it is a multiple of 3.
 We then add one more chain so the total chains equals 67.

-Row 1: ch3, dc in 2nd st, dc across to the end.
+Row 1: ch3 (does not count as a st), dc in 4th ch from hook, dc across to the end.
 Turn

 Row 2: ch2, 2dc in 1st st, *sk next 2st, [1sc, 2dc] in next st, rep from * towards the end of row with 1sc in last st. Turn